cerner/terra-core/packages/terra-table/docs/TableCell.md

 # Terra Table Cell

-The Terra Table Cell is a sub component that when used in conjuction with a table row can horizontally align child content.
+The Terra Table Cell is a sub component to be used inside a table row.

 ## Getting Started